-C. Effect of river flow and release month on smolt survival rate several candidate models considered, the model with river flow and release month was the most parsimonious; the best competing model was $\varphi$ (~Dam:Year:month + RF) p(~Dam:Year:month + RF).
+One of our monitoring objectives was to evaluate the effects of river flow on juvenile Coho outmigration survival rate, and to determine whether the effect differed as a function of smolt release month (February, March and April).
+A CJS model was used to evaluate the effect of river flows on outmigration survival rate for each release month (February, March and April).
+Among several candidate models considered, the model with river flow and release month was the most parsimonious; the best competing model was φ (~Dam:Year:month + RF) p(~Dam:Year:month + RF).
 Based on the best CJS models that included river flow and release months as covariates (the model with the lowest QAICs), we observed a positive correlation between flow and survival rate (survival increased as flow increased) for all three months.
 The highest survival rates over the range of flows were found for the March release groups, followed by April releases, and lastly February releases (Figure 9).
 However, the sample size for February releases was small (4% of total releases) compared to March releases (45%) and April releases (51%).
 Since Prosser was the only location with releases in each month, we could not compare the effect of release month for all release groups across all locations.
 Survival rates among years at the Prosser location (Figure 9) were highest for the March release groups.